 FL question2.6:

-Do you think it is beneficial to indicate 3 or 4 DMRS ports within a CDM group to a UE?
+Do you think it is beneficial to indicate 3 or 4 DMRS ports within a CDM group for 1 symbol DMRS to a UE?

 For example, for eType1 DMRS with single symbol, do you think it is beneficial to indicate DMRS ports {0,1,8,9} in CDM group#0 for 4 ranks can be indicated to a UE.